watertightai/worktest-citations-pipeline/README.md

 | `src/data_classes.py`                | `ForecastingQuestion` and `ArxivPaper` dataclasses - your schema |
 | `generate_forecasting_dataset.ipynb` | Template for your submission                                     |

 **Note on source code**: The `src/` directory contains utility code to make your life easier - you don't need to read or modify it.
 Just import what you need (dataclasses, evaluation functions) and focus on building your data pipeline in the notebook.
-The infrastructure is already built for you.

 ## What You Build

-Build **everything** from scratch in `generate_forecasting_dataset.ipynb`:
+**Everything** in `generate_forecasting_dataset.ipynb`:

 ```python
 # 1. Your paper dataclass